stuchly/tviblindi/README.md

 ## Usage

-You can run the `tviblindi` trajectory-inference pipeline easily using only two functions from `tviblindi`: the first for generating a `tviblindi` object and simulating tentative developmental pathways, and the second for opening an interactive graphical user interface that helps you discover and classify pathways.
+You can run the `tviblindi` trajectory-inference pipeline easily using only two user-level functions: the first for generating a `tviblindi` object and simulating tentative developmental pathways, and the second for opening an interactive graphical user interface that helps you discover and classify pathways.
 For simplicity, you can use a sample mass-cytometry human thymus dataset included with the package.
 All parameters of the analysis are described in the documentation for each function.

 ```
 library(tviblindi)